-Plaintiff, Randall A. Fulbright, is a pre-trial detainee confined in the Shawnee County Jail in Topeka, Kansas.
-Plaintiff filed this pro se civil rights complaint under 42 U.S.C. § 1983 against the State of Kansas alleging defects with his 2014 misdemeanor conviction for sexual battery and seeking relief from registration under the Kansas Offender Registration Act (KORA), K.S.A.
-22-4901, et seq.
+Plaintiff, Randall A. Fulbright, is a pre-trial detained confined in the Shawnee County Jail in Topeka, Kansas.
+Plaintiff filed this pro se civil rights complaint under 42 U.S.C. § 1983 against the State of Kansas alleging that having registered voters vote on church property and city workers park for free on church property is a violation of the separation of church and state.
+Plaintiff seeks relief from registration under the Kansas Offender Registration Act (KORA), K.S.A.
+22-4901, et seq., and a "reversal of order for trial" in two pending state prosecutions for failure to register.

-The complaint was filed on September 4, 2018.
+The complaint was filed on September 10, 2018.
 Plaintiff has not paid the \$400.00 district court filing fee or filed a motion for leave to proceed in forma pauperis.
 However, Plaintiff has long been subject to the "three-strikes" provision under 28 U.S.C. § 1915(g).
 Court records fully establish that Plaintiff "has, on 3 or more prior occasions, while incarcerated or detained in any facility, brought an action or appeal in a court of the United States that was dismissed on the grounds that it is frivolous, malicious, or fails to state a claim upon which relief may be granted."
 28 U.S.C. § 1915(g).
 Accordingly, as Plaintiff has been repeatedly advised, he may proceed in forma pauperis only if he establishes a threat of imminent danger of serious physical injury.
 Id.